Frequently asked questions

 Why Should I Train For Cybersecurity?

-In the last six years, cybersecurity jobs have seen a 94% increase.
-If you’re looking for a career in cybersecurity, now is the right time.
+The number of cybersecurity jobs increased by 94% in the last six years.
+If you are looking for a career with a high degree of flexibility and change, then cybersecurity is the right career choice.
 Cybersecurity is a growing industry with a lot of different jobs that offer ample opportunity for career growth.
-Cyberseek claims that there are over 500,000 job openings.
+Cyberseek says there are almost 500k job openings.
 Over 6,000 job openings are available in Tampa/ St.Petersburg/ Clearwater, for instance.
 This means cybersecurity professionals will always be in high demand.

 Degree vs Certifications

 A certification shows that you are able to demonstrate the skills employers require.
 The law also requires you to have the right certification (see above).
 This is why 70% of cybersecurity workers believe that certifications are essential for their professional development.
-Only 10% said they have a bachelor’s degree while 5% said they have a master’s degree.
+Only 10% of respondents said they had a bachelor’s or master’s degree, while 5% said they had a combination.

 What is the Average Income in Cybersecurity?